Aliciawyse/babywearing/README.md

 continue to provide the users the flexibility of working remote without having to carry a laptop.
 Some events are also more of an ad-hoc popup so a phone could be the only device available in those moments.

+## Development

+### Ruby Version

+This app uses Ruby version 2.6.3, Rails version 5.2.3, and PostgreSQL 11.4

+### Setup

+- Clone the repo
+- run `bin/setup`

+### Install ImageMagick

+ImageMagick is needed for the pages with images of carriers run `brew install imagemagick`

+### Maintainability

+We're currently using Code Climate for code assessment.
+You can see the current settings in `.codeclimate.yml` and can read more about their Maintainability checks [here](https://docs.codeclimate.com/docs/maintainability).

+### Run tests

+Run `rspec` to run all tests
+or
+Run `rspec path/to/spec.rb` to run a specific file

+### Start the app

+Run `rails s` and browse to http://localhost:3000/

 ## How to Contribute